sgurjar/docs/ej-itm66.md

 to when, if ever, the background thread will see the change in the value of `stopRequested` that was made by the main thread.

-In the absence of synchronization, it’s quite acceptable for the virtual machine to transform this code:
+In the absence of synchronization, it's quite acceptable for the virtual machine to transform this code:

         while (!done)